 It will print

-xa b c x.
+xa b c x, because the "a b c " is used in one piece.
 But if you do

 echo x(printf '%s\n' a b c)x

 it will print